Red1788/myself_demo/README.md

 # myself_demo
-This is my first git repository author-redwan hussan
+This is my first git repository.
+Author-redwan hussan